unikraft/loupe/README.md

 are made in a Docker container.

 Loupe stores analysis results in a custom database.
 A Loupe database is nothing more than a git repository with a particular layout.
-If necessary, Loupe is also able to convert this database to SQLite.
 We offer an online, open [database]() maintained by the community.
 Feel free to pull request your analysis results!